darkhat123/Soc-playbooks/Execution/Suspious_Powershell_Execute_in_Memory.md

 | table _time, Computer, User, ParentImage, Image, CommandLine
 | sort _time`

-This looks in both the sysmon and Windows Event Viewer for events where powershell was used to run commands which will execute in memory
+This looks in both the sysmon and Windows Event Viewer for events where powershell was used to run commands which will execute in memory.
 Screenshot:<img width="1028" height="780" alt="image" src="https://github.com/user-attachments/assets/3f0f2832-f026-42b2-9757-429af92f0245" />